 - Length and number of sessions.
 How long is each session?
 How often are sessions scheduled?
 How many sessions should I expect to have?

 - Fees and insurance.
 How much do you charge for each session?
 Are your services covered by my health insurance plan?
 Will I need to pay the full fee upfront?
 What is your policy on canceled sessions?

 Sessions typically take about 50 minutes to an hour.
 Family therapy is often short term — generally less than six months.
 However, how often you meet and the number of sessions you'll need will depend on your family's particular situation and the therapist's recommendation.

 Family therapy doesn't automatically solve family conflicts or make an unpleasant situation go away.
-But it can help you and your family members understand one another better, and can provide you with skills to cope with challenging situations in a more effective way.
+But it can help you and your family members understand one another better, and it can provide you with skills to cope with challenging situations in a more effective way.

 - Psychotherapies.
 National Institute of Mental Health. http://www.nimh.nih.gov/health/topics/psychotherapies/index.shtml.
-Accessed July 18, 2011.
+Accessed Aug.
+21, 2014.

 - Lebow J. Overview of psychotherapies. http://www.uptodate.com/home.
 Accessed Aug.
 21, 2014.